top of page

 A spooky visit to the Goblin Ha'!

-Tonight is the most spookiest night of the year, Halloween.
+Tonight is the spookiest night of the year, Halloween.
 As a teenager I can recall watching the classic 1978 horror movie Halloween by John Carpenter on television and being terrified.
 By todays standards it's fairly tame!
+The theme tune is very distinctive—perhaps play the below link in a new window whilst reading this blog?

 Earlier in the year I heard about a mysterious castle approximately an hours drive away over the border in Scotland in the Lammermuir Hills region called Yester Castle.
 The link below to wiki describes in detail the history of this ancient castle and the Goblin Ha' which is a subterranean hall.